 Tarragona is a city on Costa Dorada – Spanish Golden Coast of the Mediterranean Sea.
 It is located near Barcelona, so it makes a good destination for a day-trip.
 There are a lot of charming parts of Roman buildings available for exploration.
 The historical center of Tarragona is quite compact, so a one-day itinerary should be enough to get the feeling of this city.
 Below you will find a list of things that I chose to see in this city in the order of how I visited them.

 The Ferreres Aqueduct

 I took a roadtrip from Barcelona to Tarragona in a car, which was very convenient to visit The Ferreres Aqueduct (also known as Pont del Diable) located 4 kilometers to the north of the city.
 There is a parking lot and a park that leads to the Aqueduct.
 It looked impressive in pictures and was something different from ordinary ruins.
 The Aqueduct was quite high and it was possible to climb up on a side of it to go over and use it as a bridge.

 This was the first time in my life when I saw an Aqueduct, and I was quite impressed by its hights (27 meters at the highest point).
-It must have taken a lot of work to build such a building in the ancient times.
+It must have taken a lot of work to build such a building in ancient times.

 Roman theatre of Tarraco

 This Roman theatre was the first thing that I had included in my itinerary because it was on the way from the parking lot to the Tarragona center.
 In the first moment, it was not clear, where the ruins are, as this place looked like a construction site, complete with a high fence.
 There were some informational posters and some ruins visible, but I felt a bit unimpressed by what was left of this site to the current time.